U.S. News Rankings

 When applying to University of Connecticut, it's important to note the application deadline is January 15.
 Scores for either the ACT or SAT test are due February 1.
 The application fee at University of Connecticut is $70.
 It is more selective, with an acceptance rate of 44.7 percent.

 For more information about the tests, essays, interviews, and admissions process, visit the Applying to College knowledge center.

 |SAT/ACT scores must be received by||February 1|

-The student-faculty ratio at University of Connecticut is 18:1, and the school has 41.6 percent of its classes with fewer than 20 students.
-The most popular majors at University of Connecticut include: Social Sciences; Business, Management, Marketing, and Related Support Services; Science Technologies/Technicians; Engineering; and Psychology.
+The student-faculty ratio at University of Connecticut is 17:1, and the school has 46.5 percent of its classes with fewer than 20 students.
+The most popular majors at University of Connecticut include: Business, Management, Marketing, and Related Support Services; Social Sciences; Health Professions and Related Programs; Biological and Biomedical Sciences; and Engineering.
 The average freshman retention rate, an indicator of student satisfaction, is 92.5 percent.

 |Student gender distribution|

 |Undergraduate men who are members of a fraternity|